Publish 4 August 2022

 An alternate method does so through high-energy shockwaves.
 This can result in external bruising and possible kidney damage.
 It does not negate the need for cystoscopy and stent.

-Since neither eliminate the need for transurethral investigation, I choose the recommended, more expensive, procedure.
-After meeting the insurance deductible, cost will balance out.
+Since neither eliminates the need for transurethral investigation, I choose the recommended, more expensive, procedure.
+After meeting the insurance deductible, the cost will balance out.

 Under general anesthesia, there is no discomfort during this surgery absent of incisions.
 Upon awakening 90 minutes post-op, I experienced sharp abdominal pains.
 Five courses of pain relievers lasted a maximum of 20 minutes each.